Actindo-AG/Documentation/DataHub/UserInterface/02b_AttributeSets.md

 - *Source attribute*
   Click the drop-down list within the arrow box and select the appropriate source attribute for the mapping.
 Depending on the selected ETL extension one or several *Source attribute* arrow boxes are displayed.
 The selection in the drop-down list depends on the selected ETL extension which defines the required data type of the source attribute(s).
 This drop-down list is only displayed if an ETL extension has been selected in the *Extension* drop-down list.
-  For detailed information about how to set up an attribute mapping, see [Edit the ETL attribute mappings](../Operation/01_ManageETLMappings.md#edit-the-etl-attribute-mappings).

 **Configuration**

 The *Configuration* section displays the additional configuration settings.
 The configuration fields differ depending on the data type of the source and/or destination attribute.
-For detailed information about the different configurations of data types, see [Data type list](./04_DataTypeList.md).